Driving test video

 Test results go digital

-Driving examiners may be using a digital tablet to carry out category B (car) practical driving tests instead of using the paper based driver test marking system.
+Driving examiners will be using a digital tablet to carry out category B (car) practical driving tests instead of using the paper based driver test marking system.

 Examiners will use the tablets during the driving test to input the assessment information.

 There is no change to the driving test or to the assessment, only to the method of capturing the information during the test.